High-level waste

 The Hanford site represents 7-9 percent of America's high-level radioactive waste by volume.
 Nuclear reactors line the riverbank at the Hanford Site along the Columbia River in January 1960.

 High-level waste (HLW) is a type of nuclear waste created by the irradiation of nuclear fuel in a reactor.
 Irradiation causes a build-up of fission products and transuranic elements (generated by capture of neutrons) in the fuel.
-Fission products typically have a much shorter half-life than uranium, which means the irradiated fuel is more radioactive and thus hotter than fresh fuel – high-level waste has heat output of >2kW/m^{3}.
+Fission products typically have a much shorter half-life than uranium, which means the irradiated fuel is more radioactive and thus hotter than fresh fuel – high-level waste has heat output of >2 kW/m^{3}.
 At the same time, the fissile material (usually uranium-235) is used up, so that the fuel is no longer able to sustain the operation of the reactor and must be recycled or disposed of as waste.

 High-level waste includes spent nuclear fuel itself as well as the byproducts of nuclear reprocessing, which results in liquid raffinates and other waste streams.
 Liquid wastes are not suitable for disposal, so these are vitrified to convert them into a solid, glass form which is suitable for disposal.

 Liquid high-level waste is typically held temporarily in underground tanks pending vitrification.
 Most of the high-level waste created by the Manhattan Project and the weapons programs of the Cold War exists in this form because funding for further processing was typically not part of the original weapons programs.
 Both spent nuclear fuel and vitrified waste are considered as suitable forms for long term disposal, after a period of temporary storage in the case of spent nuclear fuel.

 HLW accounts for over 95% of the total radioactivity produced in the nuclear power process.
 In other words, while most nuclear waste is low-level and intermediate-level waste, such as protective clothing and equipment that have been contaminated with radiation, the majority of the radioactivity produced from the nuclear power generation process comes from high-level waste.

 Some countries, particularly France, reprocess commercial spent fuel.
+The United Kingdom reprocessed commercial spent fuel from its Magnox reactor fleet up until 2022.

 High-level waste is very radioactive and, therefore, requires special shielding during handling and transport.
 Initially it also needs cooling, because it generates a great deal of heat.
 Most of the heat, at least after short-lived nuclides have decayed, is from the medium-lived fission products caesium-137 and strontium-90, which have half-lives on the order of 30 years.

 A typical large 1000 MWe nuclear reactor produces 25–30 tons of spent fuel per year.

-It is generally accepted that the final waste will be disposed of in a deep geological repository, and many countries have developed plans for such a site, including Finland, France, Japan, United States and Sweden.
+It is generally accepted that the final waste will be disposed of in a deep geological repository, and many countries have developed plans for such a site, including Finland, France, Japan, United States, United Kingdom and Sweden.